 Family mediation offers people the opportunity to resolve and reach agreement on issues that may arise between them in any and all matters that cause conflict within families.

-Family conflict can include a wide range of disputes e.g. there may be dispute about the education choices for children or general upbringing of and arrangements for children following the breakdown of the parental relationship.
+Family conflict can include a wide range of disputes both between parents, during a relationship and upon its breakdown, and even disputes with extended family members.
+There may be dispute about the education choices for children or general upbringing of and arrangements of children following the breakdown of a parental relationship.

 When a relationship breaks down, sorting out and separating the parties’ mutually linked finances may be straightforward or more complex – sometimes involving detailed consideration of the running of family businesses or trusts.
 The expectation in financial mediation is that the duty of full and frank disclosure will be at the heart of the voluntary discussions.